-Costs of electricity sales pertain to the direct costs of generating electricity power including operating and maintenance costs (O&M) of all RE subsidiaries' power plants and and MGI's fluid collection and reinjection system (FCRS), depreciation, and other costs directly attributed to producing electricity.
+Cost of electricity sales pertain to the direct costs of generating electricity power including operating and maintenance costs (O&M) of all RE subsidiaries' power plants.
+The increase is mainly due to the consolidation of PWEI's financials, testing and commissioning activities of DGEC and SJGEC and MGI's increased non-cash expenses relating to the depreciation of additional capital assets.